Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/tooltips.md

 ## Accessibility

 For accessibility purpose, [content on hover or focus should be dismissible, hoverable and persistent](https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html).
-With Boosted tooltips, no mechanism is available to dismiss the tooltip without moving pointer hover or keyboard focus (due to Popper library's limitations).
+With OUDS Web tooltips, no mechanism is available to dismiss the tooltip without moving pointer hover or keyboard focus (due to Popper library's limitations).
 Please pay attention that the tooltip never hides an important content.

 ## Examples